ArnoldPieterse/coordinates/PROMPTS.md

 - Use the indexer to navigate and build project files efficiently.
 - Rate the suggestions and do the most important ones first.
 For technical/environmental issues, always select the most secure and robust solution (e.g., use local dependencies over CDN if CSP blocks external scripts).
 Implement the highest-rated suggestion first, then proceed with the rest in order.

+* When implementing or reviewing tree growth/generation code, always use biologically accurate rules: branch angle as a function of height/order, golden angle for azimuth, tropism, allometry, and local randomness.
+Reference recent research and update the generator accordingly.

 ---

 *Review this file regularly and add new prompts as the project grows to maintain high quality, efficiency, and collaboration.*